mathesar-foundation/mathesar-wiki/design/specs/visual-query-builder.md

 [Applying a Formula](https://share.balsamiq.com/c/nEzYaNKNTSv9EFwzwtfSof.png)

-## 3. Transforming the Output Table
+## 3. Applying Transformations to the Result Table

-The output table refers to the resulting table from all input columns selected and added, including filters and aggregations.
+The result table refers to the resulting table from all input columns selected and added, including filters and aggregations.
 Transforming this output can be done by applying output filters, sorts, and summarizations to the result table.

 ### 3.1.
 Filtering the Output Table

-Users can filter the output table by selecting any column from the result table and applying filters.
-The column selector, in this case, will only allow users to select input columns rather than the complete column list from the column selection step.
+Users can filter the output table by adding a filter step to any column from the result table.
+The column selector, in this scenario, will only allow users to select input columns rather than the whole column list from the column selection stage.

 ---
 Wireframes